-6.7 dPMR Formatted Operation
+6.7 4FSK Formatted Operation

 The CMX7241/7341 performs all frame building/splitting and FEC coding/decoding functions, which relieves the host controller of a significant processing load.
 During voice calls the CMX7241/7341 can automatically enable and control the CMX6x8 or CMX7262, and transfer voice payload data from/to it without host intervention.
-In Rx mode, the CMX7241/7341 can monitor Colour Codes and address fields in incoming transmissions and only accept calls if the programmed address requirements are satisfied.
+In Rx mode, the CMX7241/7341 can monitor address fields in incoming transmissions and only accept calls if the programmed address requirements are satisfied.
 This allows the host to remain in a power-down or 'sleep' state until it is really necessary to wake up, extending the battery life of the final product design.
-For Mode 3 (trunked) operation the host may need to monitor ALL traffic on the Beacon channel.

-6.7.1 Colour Codes
+6.7.1 NXDN Frame Format